P.O. Box 79

 The term scotobiology was coined by Dr. R. Bidwell a botanist at Queens University in Kingston, Ontario (now retired).
 The term has become more widely known with the support and promotion of Dr. D. Welch of Parks Canada (now retired) and Peter Goering of the Muskoka Heritage Foundation (now retired).
 (This seems to be a subject for old people!)
 And, Robert Dick of the Royal astronomical Society of Canada.

-My interest in scotobiology began at the Ecology of the Night Conference in the Muskoka District north of the Toronto in 2003.
+Our interest in scotobiology began at the Ecology of the Night Conference in the Muskoka District north of the Toronto in 2003.
 We began as sceptics.
 Although we knew outdoor lighting could be a nuisance, we did not believe that something as ubiquitous as outdoor lighting could have a profound impact on health.
-This new knowledge has motivated me to redirect the Light Pollution Abatement Program of the Royal Astronomical Society of Canada (RASC) to include environmental protection, wildlife, and human health as the chief motivation for reducting of light pollution.
+This new knowledge motivated us to redirect the Light Pollution Abatement Program of the Royal Astronomical Society of Canada (RASC) to include environmental protection, wildlife, and human health as the chief motivation for reducting of light pollution.

 Support for scotobiology is based on an extensive literature review undertaken by many people.
 The best survey publication I have read is The Ecological Consequences of Artificial Outdoor Lighting by Rich and Longcore and published by Island Press in 2006 (ISBN 1559631295).

-I believe the connection between artificial light at night (ALAN) and human health is due to its effect on our body's perception of the time of day (or night).
-If readers doubt the importance of scheduling biochemical processes in our bodies, they may review an overview on the subject by W. L. Koukkari and R. B. Sothern (Introducing Biological Rhythms, Springer Science, 2006, ISBN 978-1-4020-3691-0).
+We believe the connection between artificial light at night (ALAN) and human health is due to its effect on our body's perception of the time of day and night.
+If readers doubt the importance of scheduling biochemical processes in our bodies, they may peruse an overview on the subject by W. L. Koukkari and R. B. Sothern (Introducing Biological Rhythms, Springer Science, 2006, ISBN 978-1-4020-3691-0).